How do you acquire power at work?

 Depending on which point of your career you are at, politics can matter more than results.

-Studies showed that at managerial level networking is more important than how well your team is functions (more in Social Power).
+Studies showed that at the managerial level networking is more important than how well your team is functions (more in Power University).

 Getting good at politics means increasing your social skills, emotional intelligence and, of course, understanding power dynamics.